Husainkhan24/maf_assign/README.md

 Ensure the YouTube video has transcripts available, as Pipeline 1 relies on this.
 The pretrained models for translation and TTS (BharathTTS) must be properly configured and accessible.
-Use the custom requirements.txt to avoid dependency conflicts.
+Use the custom_equirements.txt to avoid dependency conflicts.
 For production, consider deploying with a WSGI server like Gunicorn.